-I absolutely adore wearing this tunic, its stylish, light and airy, roomy due to its pleat at the front neckline and has two gigantic pockets at the side.
-Its a perfect holiday tunic or perfect for just about any occasion.
-Oh and its also very easy to make!
+I absolutely adore wearing this tunic.
+It’s stylish and roomy, due to the pleat at the front neckline and has two whopping side pockets.
+A perfect holiday tunic, or ideal for just about any occasion.
+Oh ….and did I mention?
+Its also very easy to make!

 You will also require 20cm of light/med weight fusible interfacing